apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Custom-BitFieldProjectable.md

 When working with memory-mapped hardware registers, you're fundamentally manipulating raw bits.
 However, these bits often represent meaningful concepts: a single bit might indicate an enabled/disabled state, a 2-bit field might represent one of four operating modes, or a multi-bit field might encode a complex configuration.

 Swift MMIO provides **type projections** through the ``MMIO/BitFieldProjectable`` protocol, allowing you to map raw bit patterns to semantically meaningful Swift types.
-While Swift MMIO includes built-in projections for common types like `Bool` and integer types, creating your own custom projections offers several key benefits:
+Swift MMIO includes built-in projections for common types like `Bool` and integer types and creating your own custom projections lets you:

-- **Improved type safety**: Replace magic numbers with strongly-typed values
+- Replace magic numbers with strongly-typed values
-- **Better code readability**: Express hardware states with meaningful names
+- Express hardware states with meaningful names
-- **Compile-time validation**: Catch errors at compile time rather than runtime
+- Catch errors at compile time rather than runtime
-- **Domain-specific abstractions**: Model hardware concepts using appropriate Swift types
+- Model hardware concepts using appropriate Swift types

-This article guides you through creating custom types that conform to ``MMIO/BitFieldProjectable``, enabling you to represent hardware bit fields in a way that's both safer and more expressive.
+This article walks through creating custom types that conform to ``MMIO/BitFieldProjectable``.

 ### Understanding the BitFieldProjectable protocol